CJRicciardi/CJRicciardi.github.io/_posts/2020-03-06-kenosha-wi-re-valuation.md

 ![Kenosha County Midwest Map](https://github.com/CJRicciardi/CJRicciardi.github.io/blob/master/img/Kenosha%20County%20midwest%20map.png?raw=True)

 For my second project I decided to call on my former career, Real Estate for inspiration, and see if we can predict home sale prices.
 The data set used includes single-family home sales from April 2011 – February 2020 in Sommers, Pleasant Prairie and Kenosha, WI.
+(The data set considers The Village and Town of Somers to be the same municipality.)
 These are the three municipalities that lie predominantly east of I-95 in Kenosha County; they are so intermingled geographically that most do not make much distinction between the three.

 ![Kenosha County East of Interstate-95 Map](https://github.com/CJRicciardi/CJRicciardi.github.io/blob/master/img/kenosha%20county%20map.png?raw=True)